rclone/rclone/docs/content/flags.md

-      --exclude-from stringArray             Read exclude patterns from file (use - to read from stdin) --exclude-if-present string            Exclude directories if filename is present --expect-continue-timeout duration     Timeout when using expect / 100-continue in HTTP (default 1s) --fast-list                            Use recursive list if available.
-Uses more memory but fewer transactions.
-      --files-from stringArray               Read list of source-file names from file (use - to read from stdin) --files-from-raw stringArray           Read list of source-file names from file without any processing of lines (use - to read from stdin)
+      --exclude-from stringArray             Read exclude patterns from file (use - to read from stdin) --exclude-if-present string            Exclude directories if filename is present --expect-continue-timeout duration     Timeout when using expect / 100-continue in HTTP (default 1s) --fast-list                            Use recursive list if available; Uses more memory but fewer transactions --files-from stringArray               Read list of source-file names from file (use - to read from stdin) --files-from-raw stringArray           Read list of source-file names from file without any processing of lines (use - to read from stdin)
   -f, --filter stringArray                   Add a file-filtering rule